-With proper care, Oriental rugs can last for generations.
-We recommend the following basic steps for all rugs but particularly for hand-made and costly machine-made rugs:
+With proper care, rugs can last for generations.
+We recommend the following basic steps for all rugs but particularly for hand-knotted and wool machine-made rugs:

-3. WASHING & CLEANING: Despite regular vacuuming, dirt and other particulates keep accumulating deep in the pile at the base of the rug and it gradually gets somewhat compacted, especially in densely knotted rugs.
+Despite regular vacuuming, dirt and other particulates keep accumulating deep in the pile at the base of the rug and it gradually gets somewhat compacted, especially in densely knotted rugs.
 No amount of vacuuming will take it all out.
 This gradually weakens the foundation and shortens the rug life.
 It also acts as an invitation to insects/moth etc. Depending upon the traffic, kids, pets, etc., get your rug washed and cleaned by a professional oriental rug cleaner once a year to once in 4 years.
-Cleaning techniques (like steaming, etc.) used by wall-to-wall carpet cleaners are not suitable for oriental rugs.
-Avoid cleaning oriental rugs at home (especially costly rugs) unless you are thoroughly familiar with the process – you may permanently damage your rug.
-Even dry-cleaning is not suitable for most oriental rugs.
+Cleaning techniques (like steaming, etc.) used by wall-to-wall carpet cleaners are not suitable for area rugs.
+Avoid cleaning rugs at home (especially hand knotted rugs) unless you are thoroughly familiar with the process – you may permanently damage your rug.
+Even dry-cleaning is not suitable for most area rugs.

-6. AIRING THE RUG: For fine, costly & densely knotted handmade rugs, especially ones with long pile, air the rug once in every one to three years.
+For handmade rugs, especially ones with long pile, air the rug once in every one to three years.
 When it is dry & sunny outside, prop it up about 9” to 18” from the ground using any supports like small stools, etc., for the whole day or about 6-8 hours (don’t leave it out overnight).
 Before bringing it in, just examine the back carefully to see any unusual thing or damage, especially damage by moths, which eats the wool at the base of knots, leaving cotton warp intact & visible.
 Unfortunately, moth damage occurs mostly at the back or base of the rug and remains undetected for a long time because it is usually not visible on the face.
 This kind of damage, if not detected early, can render a fine rug virtually worthless or very expensive to repair.